 Explaining why you’re appealing

-The most important part of the form is ‘Section 3: Grounds for appeal’.
+The most important part of the form is ‘Section 5: About your appeal’.
 In this box you need to give the specific reasons why you disagree with the decision.

 Going to the appeal hearing

-You’ll be sent a Hearing Type Enquiry (HTE) form asking if you want to be there when the tribunal considers your appeal - known as an ‘oral hearing’.
+Section 6 of the appeals form will ask if you want to be there when the judge considers your appeal - known as an ‘oral hearing’.

 It’s always better to go to the hearing, if you can.
-You’ll have more chance to put your case forward and can answer any questions the tribunal might have.
+You’ll have more chance to put your case forward and can answer any questions the judge might have.

 You can take your representative with you, for example someone from Citizens Advice or a solicitor, if you have one.
 Or you can ask someone to go with you for support.